booyaa/booyaa.github.io/blog/2017-adding-search-to-your-cobalt-site-part-one.md

 ---
 ```

-### liquid template
+## content

-The general gist (pun intended) of the template is to create an text input box and a hook for the results to appear in.
+The general gist (pun intended) of the template is to create an text input box
+and a hook for the results to appear in.

-The template is a copy of this [gist](https://gist.github.com/sebz/efddfc8fdcb6b480f567) which is a recipe for getting lunr to work with [hugo](http://gohugo.io/) (an excellent static site generator written in Go).
+The template is a copy of this [gist](https://gist.github.com/sebz/efddfc8fdcb6b480f567)
+for getting lunr to work with [hugo](http://gohugo.io/) (an
+excellent static site generator written in Go).

 It has some tweaks to get it working with lunr v2.1.0.